chpill/chpill.github.io/en/posts/rapid-feedback-webdev-with-closeables-and-reitit.md

 We have illustrated a web project structure that allows for fast feedback without full system reloads.
 The structure should also be very easy to extend upon, adding new routes, handlers, or pieces of runtime state.

+Vars are the unsung heroes of rapid-feedback worklow when doing Clojure.
+They are a lower level abstraction compared to a full "reloaded" workflow (Stuart Halloway gives a good comparison in his talk [Running With Scissors][12]).
-Although it was specific, the only [helper we used from Reitit][5] is actually very simple.
+Although what this post showed was specific to Reitit, the only [helper from the library we used][5] is dead simple.
 This can probably be replicated with any routing library out there without altering the structure too much.
-And hopefully, the trick can also be useful outside of web servers as well.

 [1]: /en/posts/getting-a-feel-for-closeables.html